FhenixProtocol/cofhe-docs/docs/devdocs/architecture/user-facing-utilities/cofhejs.md

 const tx = await contract.add(encryptedValues.data[1]);
 ```

 Cofhejs exposes a function `encrypt` that takes any data type, any `Encryptable` values within the input are extracted into an array, packed, and verified using a ZK Proof of Encryption.
-For more information on this process take a look at the [encryption data flow](../data-flows/encryption-request.md).
+For more information on this process and how it works under the hood take a look at the [encryption data flow](../data-flows/encryption-request.md).

 - Key management